mhorpheus/test/DFIR-Hotline.md

 - provide Resilient ticket number to the Account Manager.

 ### Processing Hotline Call
-The `iris-hotline-ic` Slack channel is for communicating with the broader team about hotline calls that are currently active and in progress.
+The `IR-triage-scoping` Slack channel is for communicating with the broader team about hotline calls that are currently active and in progress.
 It is recommended to have notifications turned on for this Slack channel as important information about active Hotline & Triage calls are often posted here.
-The `iris-hotline-ic` Slack channel is also a place where IRIS members who are participating in Hotline Triage call can post questions for the member of the IRIS team who is running call.
+The `IR-triage-scoping` Slack channel is also a place where IRIS members who are participating in Hotline Triage call can post questions for the member of the IRIS team who is running call.

 It is expected that initial determination will be made as to the nature of the call and whether the request is a legitimate concern that can be addressed by the IRIS Incident Response team, or should the caller be re-directed.
 For cases potentially within a scope of IBM CSIRT, see guidelines [below](#csirt).
 Should the call be a legitimate concern, even if the client is calling from outside of the responder’s responsible Geography, it is critical to ensure the engagement initiation process is commenced .